 During your individual hearing, the judge devotes attention to your case and none other.
 You will be expected to start, by orally presenting your defense (with Q&A from your attorney, if you have one) and fully showing why you deserve the relief you are requesting, such as a green card.

 Your attorney (if any) will likely file written briefs on your behalf presenting the facts of your case and explaining why the law allows you some form of relief from deportation.
 You (or your attorney) can also present testimony from witnesses and submit any documents or exhibits that will support your case.

 If you are able to comfortably testify in English, it will make your hearing go faster.
 But if you're more comfortable in another language, it's much safer to ask for an interpreter, which the U.S. government will provide, most likely via remote communication technology.

 It is recommended that you wear clean, neat, and comfortable clothes.
-Part of the judge's decision might rest on whether he or she believes your testimony, and looking professional can help you appear credible.
+Part of the decision might rest on whether the judge believes your testimony, and looking professional can help you appear credible.

 It is a good idea to leave young children at home, as the hearing can take three to four hours to complete.
 Many merits hearings don't finish on the first day.
 In that case, the judge can "continue" the hearing to another day, often far into the future, because the court calendars tend to be quite booked up.

 If you need to attend an immigration court hearing, you should absolutely speak with a lawyer to help you determine your rights, figure out a defense strategy, and prepare you to testify.
 Immigration law is hugely complicated, but you might have a chance at a U.S. green card based on a legal theory that you haven't even heard about.